 The vital role of connected factory workers

 It requires connected factory workers who know what it means to bridge IT and OT in practice and dispose of the needed capabilities regarding digital savviness, having a data-driven culture, but also the knowledge, expertise, and creativity on top of these ‘new’ skills.

 And it’s precisely here that many challenges remain.
 If you know the Industry 4.0 vision well, you probably know that the human and worker dimension has been somewhat overlooked in the original concepts presented by academics and engineers, looking at the road to a more autonomous cyber-physical world.
-It’s the reason why some started talking about Industry 5.0 some years ago: to put the ‘human’ back in the equation and/or center, and look further at the impact of the industrial revolution in a scope of the future of work and employment.
+It’s the reason why some started talking about Industry 5.0 some years ago: to put the ‘human’ back in the equation and/or center.

 Yet, let’s not rush things and jump to the next buzzword (Industry 6.0 is talked about too already) before we know what the challenges are in the here and now.

 “In the long term, it is important to establish a data-driven culture in manufacturing operations that is rooted in governance and training – without stifling employee creativity and ingenuity.”

 To do so, in this article, we don’t look at Industry 4.0 from some industrial revolution aspect nor from the perspective technologies and solutions we’ve seen.
 And we agree to see the essence of Industry 4.0 or smart manufacturing as the evolution towards more integrated and intelligent systems whereby IoT and related technologies enable us to create value by bridging the ‘digital’ and ‘physical.’